AdaCore/training_material/courses/rust_essentials/130_memory_management/06_copy_types.rst

 "Copy" Types and Field Constraints
 ------------------------------------

-- User-defined types can only be :rust:`Copy` if all fields are also :rust:`Copy`
+- Programmer-defined types can only be :rust:`Copy` if all fields are also :rust:`Copy`
 - Types that own heap memory cannot be :rust:`Copy`
   - Prevents memory issues